fpdavis/MTOvJoyFeeder/README.md

 * Added better configuration/command line handling.
 * Added support for multiple virtual controls associated with physical controllers
 * Added config support for SleepTime

+* Realised vJoy doesn't emulate xBox controllers!
+* Converted using vJoyInterface to vGenInterface to get both vJoy and xBox controller support
+* Found out plugining in xBox controllers in vGenInterface is buggy and didn't work
+* Added vXboxInderface.dll support using vXboxInterfaceWrap.cs, kept vGen interface for vJoy
+* In process of wiring up vitual controls to xBox
+* Added an onExit routine to release vXBox joysticks